Brittany Snow Files For Divorce From Tyler Stanaland After Selling The OC Drama

 The same day, the couple confirmed the split with joint social media statements.
 “After time and consideration, Tyler and I have made the difficult decision to separate,” Snow wrote.
 “This decision was made with love and mutual respect for one another.
 We have realized we need to take some time and make sure we are each living our most fulfilling and authentic lives.
 We started this journey as best friends and our relationship will continue to be a priority not only for us but for our dog Charlie.”

-What was the couple’s relationship like up to this point?
+Just four months later, Snow is making their separation official and filed for divorce on Jan.
+18. What was the couple’s relationship like up to this point?
 Here’s a look back at Snow and Stanaland’s relationship timeline — from their first meeting to their separation.

 The Beginning: A Mutual Crush